 The next summer was especially difficult.
 My older brother got married the winter before, and my older sister was getting married the autumn after—both opposite-sex marriages.
 I was deeply jealous, which I knew was wrong.
 But it wasn’t about them having significant relationships before I could.
 It was the fact that I was expected to refrain from this for the rest of my life.
 I was expected to be a celibate (Protestant) monk, dedicated to my cause, while siblings and friends got married and had children.
 And if I ever tried to have a companion myself, and/or adopt children, I knew none of them would support me.
 I’d be ostracized from the community of friends that said they loved me the most.

 Kim also introduced me to another non-affirming gay person—“Ben”—who was about ten years older than me.
 The three of us met for coffee the morning after my long conversation and walk with her.
 Talking with him encouraged me in many ways—I never recalled understanding someone as much as I could understand him.
-We were both lonely, moderately depressed, but trying to please God the best way we had been told to—by remaining celibate forever.
+We were both lonely, a bit sad, but trying to please God the best way we had been told to—by remaining celibate forever.
 He didn’t have much in the way of advice, but he encouraged me immeasurably.
 Our conversations went from long emails back and forth which were CCed to Kim (you never know what the gays are up to), to Instagram DMs (somehow I felt as though these were acceptable before texts were), then texts about my school drama, my family, and his life in a big city.
 And, the course of our friendship (which continues, to this day, mostly over the Internet) saw both of us, independent from each other, go from totally non-affirming, to being more open to God’s vibrant, accepting love.
 I’m still deeply thankful for Ben, and all the ways he has been a friend to me and continues to be today.

 Just days after that meeting with Ben and Kim, I left to go to summer camp.
 Every time I went to a new place, with new people, I’d try being straight, doing things I thought were especially hetero to offset my queer aura that seemed to always give me away.
 I’d try to keep my mouth shut, talk without using my hands, pretend to be slightly awkward around girls and more comfortable with guys, and hold myself in that annoying straight pose.
 But sooner or later, I would find seven different girls to be absolute BFFs with, and my cover would be blown.
 Then, the rumors would start, and there was no sense trying to catch up with them.